Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

     their mastery of technical writing skills.

   - Mastery of Technical Knowledge and Skills: Students will also receive a checkmark grade when their GitHub repository reveals that they have mastered all the technical knowledge and skills developed during the completion of this project.
-As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the inclusion of effective source code comments, creation of Git commit messages, correct use of Docker, implementation of an efficient Python program, and correct installation and use of a full-fledge Python development environment.
+As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the inclusion of effective source code comments, creation of effective Git commit messages, correct use of Docker, implementation of an efficient Python program, and correct installation and use of a full-fledge Python development environment.
     Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on how well their work demonstrates mastery of the assignment's technical knowledge and skills.

 The sole grade for a practical assignment will be the GitHub CI Build Status, meaning that you will receive either a checkmark or an x for the completion of